-HDB BTO Delayed?
+Waiting For Your HDB BTO?
 Here’s Where To Stay In The Meantime

-Since COVID-19 has put on hold many HDB Built-To-Order (BTO) plans, and living with parents or in-laws is not the best alternative, is short-term apartment rental the solution?
+If you're waiting to get keys to your HDB Built-To-Order (BTO), and living with parents or in-laws is not the best alternative, is short-term apartment rental the solution?

 1. Serviced apartments

-One of the reasons most choose serviced apartments is the flexibility they offer in terms of the length of stay.
+One of the reasons most choose serviced apartments is the flexibility they offer in terms of the length of stay and housekeeping that's included in the rental rate.

 On top of that, they come fully-furnished (bed, bed frame, tables, chairs, dining tables, lights, etc.), giving you more time to focus on the things that matter instead of spending time and extra money on necessities.
-In Singapore, you can find serviced apartments offered by Citadines, Frasers Hospitality, Oakwood, and our very own Hmlet Cantonment.
+In Singapore, you can find serviced apartments offered by Citadines, Frasers Hospitality, Oakwood, and our very own Hmlet Cantonment or Owen House By Hmlet.

 The Extra Large Room at Hmlet Cantonment